alazifi/baby-incubator-tester/Hardware Development/02_Schematics_and_PCB/Dokumentasi.md

 #### :zap: PCB:
 ##### Patch Changes
 1. AUX's ground plane separated from main ground plane
-2. Dimension of 92 mm x 75 mm with edge cuts layer
+2. Dimension of 92.00 mm x 75.00 mm with edge cuts layer

 <a name="V4.1.1"></a>

 # V4.1.1
 #### Creator: Mr. Haidar
 ### :package: Description

-Versi 4.1.1
+More power source for sensor is added and dedicated to power the sensor in this fourth version of Baby Incubator Tester.
+This improvement enables the enhancement of sensor performance and boosts its work!

 ### :clipboard: Characteristics
 #### :hammer_and_wrench: Schematic:
 ##### Major Changes
-1. Adding U6 with value OUT-7,5V as power source of 2.5 V sensor and its support components:
+1. Adding U6 with value OUT-7,5V as power source of 7.5 V sensor and its support components:
 	| Symbol | Value  |
 	| :----: | :----: |
 	|   D2   | 1N5835 |